Juan Manuel Cerúndolo: 2020-2021: First ATP title, Top 100 debut, NextGen finals debut

+2022: Major, Masters debut and third round, hiatus

 Cerúndolo made his Grand Slam debut at the 2022 Australian Open as a direct entry into the main draw where he lost to qualifier Tomáš Macháč.
 He reached the top 80 on 17 January 2022.

 After suffering a leg injury that made him unable to defend his title at the Córdoba Open, he lost in the first round of both the 2022 Chile Open and the Indian Wells Open to Carlos Taberner and Jack Sock respectively.

-At the 2022 Miami Open, Cerundolo reached the third round, getting past Dušan Lajović and former top-10 player Kevin Anderson, after top-10 player Matteo Berrettini withdrew from the tournament.
+At the 2022 Miami Open, Cerundolo reached the third round, getting past Dušan Lajović and former top-10 player lucky loser Kevin Anderson (replacing top-10 player Matteo Berrettini who withdrew from the tournament).
 He was defeated by Frances Tiafoe.
 He did not play in any of the ATP tournaments on clay due to leg and hip injuries and as result dropped out of the top 130 to No. 132 on 16 May 2022.
 He also skipped the entire grass season including Wimbledon and the North American tournaments including the US Open.

 When he returned later in September, he triumphed at the Buenos Aires and Coquimbo Challengers.

-2023: Sixth Challenger title, back to top 105
+2023-2024: Wimbledon & US Open debuts & first major win

 He won the 2023 Challenger de Tigre in Argentina defeating Bolivian Murkel Dellien.

 In Córdoba, Argentina he received a wildcard and defeated fellow Argentine and top seed Diego Schwartzman to reach the quarterfinals.
-With the victory, he improved to 10-0 at this ATP 250 (including his three qualifying wins in 2021).
+With the victory, he improved to 10–0 at this ATP 250 (including his three qualifying wins in 2021).
 At the 2023 Rio Open he qualified but lost to eventual champion Cam Norrie.

 In Santiago he also qualified into the main draw and defeated Pedro Cachin in the first round.

+Cerúndolo made his debut at the 2023 Wimbledon Championships as a direct entry into the main draw.

+He recorded his first Major win on his debut at the US Open defeating Ilya Ivashka in five sets.

+2025: First Masters clay wins & third round, ATP final, back to top 100

+Ranked No. 126 at the 2025 Mutua Madrid Open, Cerúndolo qualified for the main draw, making his debut at the tournament, and recorded his first Masters win on clay over Aleksandar Kovacevic.
+Next he defeated previous year runner-up Félix Auger-Aliassime to reach the third round of a clay Masters for the first time and only the second time at this level.
+Cerúndolo qualified for the main draw of the 2025 French Open and upset 32nd seed Alex Michelsen, recording his first win at the tournament.

+At the 2025 Swiss Open Cerúndolo reached his second final on the ATP Tour, upsetting sixth seed David Goffin and top seed and world No. 13 Casper Ruud, the biggest win of his career, before defeating Ignacio Buse in the semifinal.
+He was defeated in three sets by second seed Alexander Bublik in the final.
+As a result Cerúndolo returned to the top 100 in the singles rankings on 21 July 2025.